Introduction: Calculating Frog: Make Your Own Mechanical Calculator (unpublished)

-Since writing this instructable I have revised the project and no longer feel that the tutorial I published is the best way to make this calculator -- however since it had been entered into a contest, I cannot delete the instructable.
-Instead I will just delete the steps (except for this introduction).
+Since writing this instructable I have revised the project and no longer feel that the tutorial I published is the best way to make this calculator -- it was way too complicated, cutting up a metal tea box, etc, etc. Unfortunately, since the instructable had been entered into a contest, I cannot delete it.
+Instead I have deleted the steps (except for this introduction).
 Apologies for the inconvenience...
+If you like this frog, a different template with alternate instructions is available on my website.
+I promise, at some point, I will re-write this instructable with a free PDF just for instructables.

 In grade school kids are taught about math "triangles."
 3+4=7 or 7-4=3 or 7-3=4 for example.
 The same principle works with multiplication and division (3x4=12 or 12/3=4 or 12/4=3) By putting each number on the angle of a triangular flash card and by hiding one of the three corners, not only are children practicing memorization, they are grasping the concept that addition and subtraction or multiplication and division are like the flip side of the same coin.
 They can literally see the relationship.